dantan123/crawler/README.md

 # Crawler

-Asynchronous I/O with cURL for web crawling png files; done in collaboration
+Asynchronous I/O with cURL for web crawling png files, done in collaboration.